 It is a small oasis where you can escape the pressures of daily life in your own Scandinavian style log cabin.
 Started in 1980, the family-run business opens its doors each year to families, and friendship groups from the UK and beyond.

 Founder Anthony Edmondson had an idea for a unique and exclusive venue where both conservation and totally secluded holidays would exist in harmony.
-The log cabins offer the perfect place for family holidays and special celebrations, romantic weekend breaks or a long break with good friends.
+The log cabins with hot tubs offer the perfect place for family holidays and special celebrations, romantic weekend breaks or a long break with good friends.

 These are a little more pricey than others but they are more than worth it!